-

 Additionally, for more detailed information on refineries, you can request a sample of our America Refineries Dataset

-Gas demand dropped by 23% in 2022 to 32 bcm due to lower needs for electricity production (gas was used to substitute weaker hydroelectricity production in 2021 due to an important drought) and higher prices.
-It decreased by 21% to 34.5 bcm between 2014 and 2020.
+Gas demand increased by 6% in 2024 to 33 bcm, after two years of sharp reduction (-16%/year over 2021-2023).
+It is well below the exceptional peak in 2021 (45 bcm, because gas was used to substitute weaker hydroelectricity production due to major droughts).
+It decreased by 4%/year between 2014 and 2020.
 It rose at the strong pace of 12%/year between 1999 and 2014, mainly due to the power sector and, to a lesser extent, industry.

 Graph: NATURAL GAS CONSUMPTION (bcm)